 To support “underconfigured” UEs (i.e. UEs that do not have sufficient configuration for SNPN selection) it is proposed to allow the serving SNPN to advertise a SIB indication whereby it indicates whether it supports “underconfigured” UEs or not, as described in Solution #9.

 Proposal 4: To support “underconfigured” UEs it is proposed to allow the serving SNPN to advertise a SIB indication whereby it indicates whether it supports “underconfigured” UEs.

+Proposal 5: To avoid the signaling storms and negative impact on UE battery power when UE exhausts all the entries in the pre-configured lists, it is proposed to add a SIB indication in front of the two SIB indications in proposal 3 and 4.
+It indicates the sequence to process with the following two SIB indications.

 2 Proposal